Our Clean Air Project

-All patient paperwork, updates, and billing are currently being moved into a digital workflow to reduce physical exchanges and minimize risk of infection.
+All patient paperwork, updates, and billing are digital first to reduce physical exchanges and minimize risk of infection.

 Patients are required to wear face masks in our office at all times, except during treatment.
 This will limit any potential viral aerosols breathed into the air asymptomatically.
 The CDC has officially determined COVID-19 to be airborne, which means expelled viral aerosols pose a great risk.
 Almost our entire Clean Air Project was founded on the management of aerosols, so rest assured, we are doing everything we possibly can to keep you safe by controlling the movement, dispersal, and intensity of any potential viral loads in the air.
 We work here all day long, so we have a vested interest in our system's efficacy.

 We will have all patients call or text upon arrival and will come out to get you after taking your temperature.
 Patients will sit alone (with rare exceptions) on opposite ends of our wide waiting room, right next to medical grade air filters.
-This limits the potential of asymptomatic individuals having any viral load escape into a shared space.
+This limits the potential of asymptomatic individuals releasing any meaningful viral load into a shared space.

-All staff are required to maintain personal protective equipment and/or safety protocols at all times inside the office, at least until the COVID-19 risk has passed.
+All staff are required to maintain full personal protective equipment (PPE) and safety protocols at all times inside the office, at least until the COVID-19 risk has passed.

 CONTROLLING AIR QUALITY IN PUBLIC SPACES: